BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

 To send requests to USP origin, HAProxy needs to know all the healthy EC2 instances running in their AutoScalingGroup.
 We started by using Consul, to automatically populate our HAProxy backend with these USP servers.

-See the [dedicated blog post](https://tech.bedrockstreaming.com/hsdo/) to know why we preferred to develop a tool dedicated to this task, which we called HAProxy Service Discovery Operator (HSDO).
+See the [dedicated blog post](https://tech.bedrockstreaming.com/hsdo/) to know why we preferred to develop a tool dedicated to this task, which we called HAProxy Service Discovery Orchestrator (HSDO).

 ### EC2 costs are reduced by using only Spot instances <a name="EC2SpotInstances"></a>